khank8476/khank8476.github.io/README.md

 I'm working as a freelancer and provide professional services to clients.
 A believer in long term partnerships built with Honesty and Integrity.

 I have started creating commercial PHP scripts from December 2022.

-My first commercial project is `Boutique: Fashion, clothing & apparel ecommerce management system`
+My first commercial project is `Boutique: Fashion, clothing & apparel ecommerce management system`.

-For more information, functions, features and documentation about it, please visit [https://khank8476.github.io/boutique]
+For more information, functions, features and documentation about it, please visit [here](https://khank8476.github.io/boutique)

-is available on codecanyon.net
+It is available on codecanyon.net, please visit here to buy this amazing script.

 ### Technology Stack (As a Developer)